Thinking of selling your gold necklace?

 Whatever the reason, there is a very good chance that extra cash will serve you better than stale memories.

-How to sell a gold necklace
+How to sell gold necklaces

 1. Check jewelry stamps to understand the value